jjrasche/extended-cognition/CORE.md

 This creates a feedback loop where users see AI perception and correct it, making the system learn their patterns.

 ## ❓ Open Questions
-1. Semantic chunking algorithm for identifying thought boundaries?
+1. Thought Parser algorithm for identifying thought boundaries?
 2. Best approach for persistent AI memory across sessions?
 3. Interrupt confidence threshold tuning?
 4. Training data format for personalization?
-5. Should conversation_stream be buffered or immediate streaming to device?
+5. Should cognition_stream be buffered or immediate streaming to device?

 ---